-SLO 3 is assessed through a disposition's form/observation form in EDUC 4080, Applications of Teaching Literacy in the Elementary Classroom and EDUC 4230, Teaching Methods in Numeracy and Mathematical Practices in Elementary School.
+SLO 3 is assessed through a disposition's form/observation form in EDUC 4080.
+Applications of Teaching Literacy in the Elementary Classroom and EDUC 4230, Teaching Methods in Numeracy and Mathematical Practices in Elementary School.
 The assessment is evaluated using a rubric, and the target performance is that 80% of candidates will score at least "Sufficient" on the rubric.
 Mentors evaluate candidates' dispositions at midterm and discuss the evaluation with candidates so that they are aware of strengths and weaknesses.
 Mentors again use the assessment at the end of the semester (end of semester data is reported below).
 Faculty created the dispositional evaluation based on agreed-upon best practices and constructs outlined in InTASC standards.
 The assessment provides evidence for meeting the state identified standards because it is aligned with InTASC standards, and face validity was established for the instrument.
 Steps were taken to assure Quality of the assessment/evidence.
 Face validity was established by 1) aligning items to constructs, 2) avoiding bias and ambiguous language, and 3) stating items in actionable terms.
 Analysis was conducted using the CAEP Evaluation Framework for EPP-Created Assessments, resulting in "below sufficient," "sufficient," or "above sufficient" ratings.
 The goal is for at least 80% of candidates to score "Sufficient".

-Findings: met: 100% of candidates scored at least 80%.
+Findings: Target was Met

-- AY 2017-2018: 100% of candidates met target - AY 2018-2019: 100% of candidates met target
+- AC 2019-2020: Target was Met.
+100% of candidates met target - AC 2018-2019: Target was Met.
+100% of candidates met target - AC 2017-2018: Target was Met.
+100% of candidates met target - AC 2016-2017: Target was Met.
+100% of candidates met target and Demeanor Categories.

-In AY 2017-2018, 100% of candidates met target and scored at least "Sufficient."
-Candidates' mean score was 4.96 (n = 10).
-One candidate lost points in the Attendance and Punctuality and Professional Appearance and Demeanor Categories.
+In AC 2018-2019, the target was met.
+In AC 2018-2019, 100% of candidates met target and scored at least "Sufficient."
+Candidates' mean score was 4.49 (n = 12).
+One candidate lost points in the Attendance and Punctuality and Professional Appearance